-- (a) Subject to the limitations and procedures set forth in this article, a person convicted of a nonviolent felony offense may seek a criminal offense reduction by petition to the circuit court.
-If granted, the petitioner's felony conviction shall be vacated and the petitioner's status will thereafter be designated on all records relating to the offense as a "reduced misdemeanor".
-The petitioner's criminal record shall also reflect that he or she be granted such legal status as is associated with being convicted of a misdemeanor and, except as provided by the provisions of this article, the person shall not be deemed to have been convicted of a felony for any legal purpose or restriction. - (b) Notwithstanding any provision of law to the contrary, the reduced misdemeanor provided for under this article may not be expunged as part of this petition or by subsequent legal proceeding or petition.
+(a) Subject to the limitations and procedures set forth in this article, a person convicted of a nonviolent felony qualifying offense may seek a criminal offense reduction expungement by petition to the circuit court.
+If granted, the petitioner's felony conviction shall be vacated and the petitioner's status will thereafter be designated on all records relating to the offense as a "reduced misdemeanor" "expunged".
+The petitioner's criminal record shall also reflect that he or she be granted such legal status as is associated with being convicted of a misdemeanor the offense has been expunged and, except as provided by the provisions of this article, the person shall not be deemed to have been convicted of a felony or the qualifying offense for any legal purpose or restriction.

-- (c) There shall be no entitlement to a criminal offense reduction and the granting of the petition shall remain in the discretion of the circuit court. - (d) Nothing in the section may be construed to allow a person obtaining relief pursuant to this article to be eligible for reinstatement of any retirement or employment benefit which he or she lost or forfeited due to the felony conviction or convictions vacated and reduced to the status of a misdemeanor.
+- (b) Notwithstanding any provision of law to the contrary, the reduced misdemeanor provided for under this article may not be expunged as part of this petition or by subsequent legal proceeding or petition - (c) There shall be no entitlement to a criminal offense reduction expungement and the granting of the petition shall remain in the discretion of the circuit court. - (d) (c) Nothing in the section may be construed to allow a person obtaining relief pursuant to this article to be eligible for reinstatement of any retirement or employment benefit which he or she lost or forfeited due to the felony conviction or convictions vacated and reduced to the status of a misdemeanor expunged.